JourneyMakesUBG/GimkitCheat/README.md

 Any gamemode specific script will pull up a hud to manage the script, which can be disabled by hitting shift 3 times.

 ### All scripts now require a local override to be set up.
-Click [here](#setting-up-an-override) to see how to set up a local override.
+Click [here](#setting-up-the-overrides) to see how to set up a local override.
 If you are unable to use local overrides, you can use the [old version](/v1/general.js) that doesn't require an override.
 You will need to answer all questions once before it begins working.

 ### [General](/general.js)

-To run the general script, a local override must be set up.
-See below for instructions on various browsers.

-Click [here](#setting-up-an-override) to see how to set up a local override.

-Once run, it automatically answers questions every ~1 second.
+This script automatically answers a question every ~1 second.
+Manually answering questions may cause them to be wrong even if they looked correct.

 ### [Classic](/gamemodes/classic.js)